 Alita Taylor has been working with children for over 25 years.
-She has a Bachelor of Science degree in Social Work.
-She is currently working toward a master's degree in the same field of studies.
-She has worked with children in the public school; foster care system, and mental health settings.
+She has a Master's degree in Social Work, and has worked with children in the public school; foster care system, and mental health settings.

 She has served and supported her community with integrity, empathy, and compassion.
 It has always been her mission to bring families together and provide support to children in need of balance and guidance.
 To bring a level of happiness, encouragement, and direction has always been a part of her mission in life.
 This is her way of providing care to children and families in her community.